BetaHydri/Get-ADGroupMembersFSP/README.md

     #Get group members of "My Group" in the actual Domain of client recursively
     .\Get-ADGroupMembersFSP.ps1 -GroupName "MY Group" -Recursive

+SAMPLE3:
+    #Get group members of "My Group" in the actual Domain of client and export to CSV
+    .\Get-ADGroupMembersFSP.ps1 -GroupName "MY Group" -OutputCsvFile "C:\path\to\output.csv"

+SAMPLE4:
+    #Get group members of "My Group" in the actual Domain of client and export to CSV with custom delimiter
+    .\Get-ADGroupMembersFSP.ps1 -GroupName "MY Group" -OutputCsvFile "C:\path\to\output.csv" -CsvDelimiter ";"
 ```

 OUTPUT as [PsCustomObject]:
 |DistinguishedName                                                              | ObjectClass    | NTAccount
 :-------------------------------------------------------------------------------|:---------------|:-------------------------------